cartman1978/Fortnite-Quiz/README.md

 Adding a function in app.js which validates user answer and add classes in order to highlight relevant choice.
 I added a setTimeout function to make sure that user has sufficient time to see if the asnwer is correct or not.

 * **Test**
-I tested the answer validation across various devices and browers to make sure it works as planned.
-When testing on mobile scrren I realized that the higlighted choices size was too small and a gap was visible, I had to resize the classes correct and incorrect to fix it.
+I tested the answer validation across various devices and browsers to make sure it works as planned.
+When testing on mobile scrren I realized that the highlighted choices size was too small and a gap was visible, I had to resize the classes correct and incorrect to fix it.

 * **Result**
 Answer validation is working as expected and is more user friendly due to the full game being displayed on the screen on small devices.